⏩3-4 Day Shipping Available When In Stock

 Diagnostic Findings:

-Physical Examination: Palpation reveals joint effusion, crepitus, and pain on manipulation.
+Palpation reveals joint effusion, crepitus, and pain on joint testing.

 Medications: